 Several years later, when friends reported that the elderly owners of the farm wanted to sell, the couple expressed their interest and, after much back and forth, struck an agreement.
 Or thought they had: “It was a nice handshake deal that turned stratospheric when real estate brokers got involved and we had to step away.
 Really quite painful.”
 A year passed and, to Jonathan’s surprise, he got a call from the owners: “They said they liked us and were ready to sell—at the price we’d originally agreed upon.”

-That was more than a decade ago, and Jonathan and JJ, now the parents of 10 and 13 year old daughters, have since lovingly shored up every inch of the place.
-Back in 2019, when we first featured the project, they themselves had just put it on the market—being in the restoration business, Jonathan says he’s ready for his next big project and has set his sights on upstate New York or northwest Connecticut: “we’ve done the beach and now I want to reinvent something in the hills, where I can also set up a workshop.”
-Two friends of the family, stylist Hilary Robertson and photographer Dana Gallagher, recently visited for a weekend and came away with this chronicle of life at the Burden farm, which we’re revisiting as a Remodelista favorite.
+That was more than a decade ago, and Jonathan and JJ, now the parents of two daughters, have since lovingly shored up every inch of the place.
+Back in 2019, when we first featured the project, they themselves had just put it on the market—being in the restoration business, Jonathan said he was ready for his next big project and had set his sights on upstate New York or northwest Connecticut: “we’ve done the beach and now I want to reinvent something in the hills, where I can also set up a workshop.”
+Two friends of the family, stylist Hilary Robertson and photographer Dana Gallagher, captured this chronicle of life at the Burden farm, which we’re revisiting as a Remodelista favorite.